Categories

 Start a Patio or Balcony Garden

 If you’re living in an apartment or have limited outdoor space, a patio or balcony garden is a great way to get started.
-Invest in containers and structures like trellises or hanging planters, choose the right potting mix, and select plants that thrive in smaller spaces.
+Invest in containers and gardening structures like trellises or hanging planters, choose the right potting mix, and select plants that thrive in smaller spaces.

 Herbs, tomatoes, and peppers are excellent choices for patio or balcony gardens.